 Audrey is an actor, costume designer and producer in the Seattle area.

 Audrey holds a BFA in Acting from Trinity Western University, where she trained under the direction of Angela Konrad, Kate Muchmore Woo, Dr. Lloyd Arnett, Craig Erickson and Katharine Venour.
 In 2013, she co-wrote, produced and performed an original commissioned new work for the Fort Langley National Historic Site in Langley, British Columbia.
 In 2015 she costume designed two productions with Eleanor Felton in association with Pacific Theatre in Vancouver: The Taming of the Shrew, and Sarah Ruhl’s Eurydice.
-Her original work, The Longest Way Home was produced in TWU’s New Generations Festival of new works in 2016.

 Since moving home to Seattle, she has worked with Taproot Theatre, SecondStory Repertory, Macha Theatre Works, eseTeatro, The Phoenix Theatre, and Burien Actors Theatre among others.
 In 2017, she completed the Arts Administration Internship with Taproot Theatre Company, and currently works as a Touring Improv troupe member and Acting Studio costume designer.
 Favorite design credits include Megan Brewer’s Kiss Me Kate at Seattle Musical Theatre, and A Christmas Carol at SecondStory Repertory under the direction of Pat Haines-Ainsworth.